 Half of ovarian tumors are benign, one-third are malignant, and the rest are tumors of low malignant potential.
 These borderline lesions have cytologic features of malignancy but do not invade.
 Malignant epithelial tumors may be of five different types: serous (50%), mucinous (25%), endometrioid (15%), clear cell (5%), and Brenner tumors (1%, derived from urothelial or transitional epithelium).
 The remaining 4% of ovarian tumors are stromal or germ cell tumors, which are managed like testicular cancer in men (Chap.
 72).
 Histologic grade is an important prognostic factor for the epithelial varieties.

 Extent of disease is ascertained by a surgical procedure that permits visual and manual inspection of all peritoneal surfaces and the diaphragm.
-Total abdominal hysterectomy, bilateral salpingo-oophorectomy, partial omentectomy, pelvic and paraaortic lymph node sampling, and peritoneal washings should be performed.
-The staging system and its ...
+Total abdominal hysterectomy, bilateral salpingo-oophorectomy, partial omentectomy, pelvic and paraaortic lymph node sampling, and peritoneal washings should ...